-The iPhone Battery Condition and Replacement guide
+The Complete iPhone Battery Health and Replacement guide

 Apple got some well-deserved criticism for lack of transparency around battery condition-related performance throttling it has introduced within iOS.
 The company has apologized and is introducing a $29 battery replacement scheme for some older devices, but before you rush off to get a new battery inserted into your iPhone, here is how to check the condition of the batter and a few tell-tale signs that replacement may be required.

 There are a few device performance features that tell you when your battery performance may be being throttled: